Italian (1857 – 1927)

 The Bernasconi Collection

-The collection was the creation of Juan and Felix Bernasconi (died 1920 and 1914 respectively).
+The collection was the creation of Juan and Felix Bernasconi.
 Both were prominent in Milanese art circles at the end of the 19th and beginning of the 20th centuries and purchased extensively from contemporary painters, notably Mose Bianchi, Luigi Rossi, Pompeo Mariani and Giorgio Belloni.
 The collection they formed constituted the largest concentration of works by those masters in private hands, and few have been seen by the public since the artist’s lifetimes.